-The ruletype field has 13 values: name, subdomain, wildcard, self, selfsub, selfwild, krb5-self, ms-self, krb5-subdomain, ms-subdomain, tcp-self, 6to4-self, zone sub, and external.
+The ruletype field has 16 values: name, subdomain, wildcard, self, selfsub, selfwild, krb5-self, ms-self, krb5-selfsub, ms-selfsub, krb5-subdomain, ms-subdomain, tcp-self, 6to4-self, zonesub, and external.

-name Exact-match semantics.
-This rule matches when the name being updated is identical to the contents of the name field. subdomain This rule matches when the name being updated is a subdomain of, or identical to, the contents of the name field. zonesub This rule is similar to subdomain, except that it matches when the name being updated is a subdomain of the zone in which the update-policy statement appears.
+Exact-match semantics.
+This rule matches when the name name being updated is identical to the contents of the name field. subdomain This rule matches when the name being updated is a subdomain of, or identical to, the contents of the name field. zonesub This rule is similar to subdomain, except that it matches when the name being updated is a subdomain of the zone in which the update-policy statement appears.
 This obviates the need to type the zone name twice, and enables the use of a standard update-policy statement in multiple zones without modification.
-When this rule is used, the name field is omitted. wildcard The name field is subject to DNS wildcard expansion, and this rule matches when the name being updated is a valid expansion of the wildcard.

-self This rule matches when the name of the record being updated matches the contents of the identity field.
+When this rule is used, the name field is omitted. wildcard The name field is subject to DNS wildcard expansion, and this rule matches when the name being updated is a valid expansion of the wildcard. self This rule matches when the name of the record being updated matches the contents of the identity field.
 The name field is ignored.
 To avoid confusion, it is recommended that this field be set to the same value as the identity field or to "."
 The self rule type is most useful when allowing one key per name to update, where the key has the same name as the record to be updated.
 In this case, the identity field can be specified as (an asterisk). selfsub This rule is similar to self except that subdomains of self can also be updated. selfwild This rule is similar to self except that only subdomains of self can be updated. ms-self When a client sends an UPDATE using a Windows machine principal (for example, 'machine\$@REALM'), this rule allows records with the absolute name of 'machine.REALM' to be updated.
 The realm to be matched is specified in the identity field.
 The name field has no effect on this rule; it should be set to "." as a placeholder.
 For example, grant EXAMPLE.COM ms-self .
-A AAAA allows any machine with a valid principal in the realm EXAMPLE.COM to update its own address records. ms- subdomain When a client sends an UPDATE using a Windows machine principal (for example, 'machine\$@REALM'), this rule allows any machine in the specified realm to update any record in the zone or in a specified subdomain of the zone.
-The realm to be matched is specified in the identity field.
-The name field specifies the subdomain that may be updated.
-If set to "." (or any other name at or above the zone apex), any name in the zone can be updated.
-For example, if update-policy for the zone "example.com" includes grant EXAMPLE.COM ms-subdomain hosts.example.com.
-A AAAA , any machine with a valid principal in the realm EXAMPLE.COM will be able to update address records at or below "hosts.example.com".
+A AAAA allows any machine with a valid principal in the realm EXAMPLE.COM to update its own address records.